Zoe-creator/Cultural-Food/README.md

 - users are allow to like food
 - slideShow on landing page
 - shows more info when the mouse is hover on home page,  and the pic becomes more transparent
-- second page should also allow users to post their review of the food

 ## Project Schedule